iamahmarfaraz/3D-Text/README.md

 * **Fullscreen**: double‑click canvas
 * **Hide GUI**: press `H`

-To tweak parameters (e.g. donut count, matcap, text string), edit the variables at the top of `main.js` or hook them up in the GUI folder.
+To tweak parameters (donut count, matcap, text), edit the top of `src/main.js` or hook them into the GUI.

 ---